maths/moodle-qtype_stack/doc/en/Authoring/Answer_tests_numerical.md

 ### NumDecPlaces ###

-(Not yet released, see notes below) Tests (i) whether the student's answer is equivalent to the teacher's and is written to `opt` decimal places.
+Tests (i) whether the student's answer is equivalent to the teacher's and is written to `opt` decimal places.
 The option, which must be a positive integer, dictates the number of digits following the decimal separator `.`.
 Note that trailing zeros are ''required'', i.e. to two decimal placed you must write `12.30` not just `12.3`.
 The test rounds the numbers to the specified number of decimal places before trying to establish equivalence.

-The decimal places test is unfinished.
-In particular, we cannot currently distinguish between an answer of `0.30` and `0.3`.
-The first is correct to two decimal places, but the second is not.
-To fully implement this we need an "ephemeral form" for floating point numbers, which will require some more work.

 # See also